nie-ine/e-editiones/README.md

 1. Clone repository
 2. cd into repository
+3. Run ``bundle install`` to fetch the needed Ruby gems
-3. Check [Jekyll](https://jekyllrb.com/) to see how the pieces fit together
+4. Check [Jekyll](https://jekyllrb.com/) to see how the pieces fit together
-4. To build the static site locally: ``bundle exec jekyll build``
+5. To build the static site locally run ``jekyll build``

    The files will be available in the \_site folder

-5. To run locally: ``bundle exec jekyll serve``
+6. To serve the site locally run ``jekyll serve``

-   The site will be available on http://localhost:4000/e-editiones/
+   The site will be served on http://localhost:4000

-## Publish on GitHub Pages
+## Publish

-Push to the repository as usual.

-There's no need to push the \_site folder to the repository.
-GitHub Pages is selfaware of Jekyll and will build the site from the given source files in the master branch.
+ToDo...
+1. ttl-to-rdf
+2. Docker

 ## Adding Ontologies